Want to know all the basics about Siberian tigers? Here you go:

 A Siberian tiger can eat up to 90 lbs of meat in one sitting, but that is when they are unusually hungry.

-If their kill is big, they keep it hidden and return to it in the following days until they have eaten it all, which usually takes from 6 to 9 days.
-That sometimes leads to conflict with other animals, such as bears, because they can steal the tiger’s hidden lunch.
+If their kill is big, they keep it hidden.
+They will return to it in the following days until they have eaten it all, which usually takes from 6 to 9 days.
+That sometimes leads to conflict with other animals, such as bears, because they steal the tiger’s hidden lunch.

 Tigers are almost always on the move, day or night, looking for prey.